0. Introduction

 8. Predicate Constraints

-they allow you to further specify what value a field holds.
+forward.
+Basically they allow you to further specify what value a

-For example, with our current knowledge, we can specify exact matches for
+field holds.
+For example, with our current knowledge, we can specify

 In our code example for this chapter, we write a basic Rule that describes a rule that allows entry into a bar.
 In the United States of America, we require a person to be 21 years of age or older.
 If they are under 21 years of age, they are not allowed into a bar.